All about Cottontail Rabbits

 Photo of cottontail rabbit showing cupped shape of its ears.

 Cupped ears catch sounds from far away.
-(Jim, the Photographer / Flickr; cc by 2.0)
+(Jim, the Photographer / Flickr; CC BY 2.0)

 Rabbit or hare?

-They’re related, but not the same.
-Hares are born with hair, their eyes open, and good vision; rabbits are born mostly bald, with eyes closed.
+They’re related but not the same.
+Hares are born with hair, eyes open, and good vision; rabbits are born mostly bald, with eyes closed.
 Hares are generally larger and have longer legs and ears.
-They’re also rather solitary while–except for cottontails–rabbits live in social groups and nest in burrows or warrens.
+They’re also rather solitary while—except for cottontails—rabbits live in social groups and nest in burrows or warrens.
 Hares typically live in open areas, like deserts, while rabbits do not.

 Behavior